Azure/azure-powershell/src/StackAdmin/Azs.Fabric.Admin/readme.md

       subject: EdgeGatewayPool
     hide: true

-  # [InfrastructureRole]: Folloing changes are for InfrastructureRole
+  # [InfrastructureRole]: Following changes are for InfrastructureRole
   # Rename subject AzsInfraRole to AzsInfrastructureRole
   - where:
       subject: InfraRole